AnupCloud/Lead-Nurturing-CRM/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI and Anthropic Claude for LLM APIs
+- Anthropic for Claude 3.5 Sonnet API
 - LangChain and LangGraph for multi-agent framework
 - Astral (uv) for ultra-fast Python package management
 - Next.js and Django communities